pradeep3sep/interviewquestion/README JavaScript.md

         Object.freeze(user);
         user.employment.department = "HR";
       ```
-* Object.seal(obj) === new properties cannot be added, existing properties cannot be removed.Values of existing properties can still be changed as long as they are writable
+* Object.seal(obj) === new properties cannot be added, existing properties cannot be removed. `Values` of existing properties can still be `changed` as long as they are writable

 <br>